Prycekim/python_spider_idea_learn_share/README.md

 Do not use for commercial purposes.
 If there is any infringement, please contact the author promptly to remove it

-If any friends have better suggestions or unclear parts, please feel free to contact me at any time for discussion
+If any friends have better suggestions or unclear parts, please feel free to contact me at any time for discussion🛸